 Some of the causes of the 1992/93 crisis were internal.
 During the boom of the previous years, which was primarily a result of exceptionally brisk economic activity following German reunification, Bosch had not done enough to reduce costs, since it was always able to push through price increases in the market.
 Marcus Bierich had already warned in 1987 of “serious structural shifts in the global automotive industry.”
 The massive expansion of Japanese and Korean automakers in the world market coincided with the peak of the business cycle in the automotive sector.
 Its massive slump in Europe in the second half of 1992 sparked fierce price competition, in which Bosch was at a disadvantage against many competitors and lost orders.
 Tough measures were implemented to compensate for the slump in business, as there were fears of an operating loss for the first time in the company’s postwar history.
 These included reduced working hours for 20,000 associates in Germany, as well as early retirement arrangements and termination agreements for some 13,000 people.

 The result was an unprecedented demonstration by 11,000 associates outside corporate headquarters on April 26, 1993.
-“It was actually unimaginable for Bosch that something like this would ever happen,” Franz Fehrenbach recalls. “… Not enough attention had been paid to the extent to which the decisions made at that time affected the income of individual associates.
+“It was actually unimaginable for Bosch that something like this would ever happen,” former chairman of the board of management and supervisiory board Franz Fehrenbach recalls. “… Not enough attention had been paid to the extent to which the decisions made at that time affected the income of individual associates.
 For a simple wage earner, the income cuts were considerable, …and it took a very, very long time until a reasonable working relationship had been restored with the employee representatives.”
 The turmoil resulted in Marcus Bierich resigning as chairman of the board of management and Hermann Scholl taking over.
 In addition, the director of industrial relations, Günter Bensinger, was replaced by Tilman Todenhöfer, reducing the number of board of management members by four to a total of ten.

 The tough measures bore fruit, but at the price of a damaged relationship of trust between the board of management and the workforce.